SGL Carbon (ETR:SGL) Given a €8.50 Price Target at Berenberg Bank

-Berenberg Bank set a €8.50 ($8.67) target price on SGL Carbon (ETR:SGL – Get Rating) in a research report sent to investors on Thursday, Borsen Zeitung reports.
+Berenberg Bank set a €8.50 ($8.67) target price on SGL Carbon (ETR:SGL – Get Rating) in a report issued on Thursday morning, Borsen Zeitung reports.

 About SGL Carbon